mage2tv/topics/readme.md

 If we think an issue has been covered completely, we will close it.

 Please feel free to open new issues for topics if you think something is missing in the list, or to open topics for existing screencasts in case you think the topic is incomplete or something is wrong.

+You can also use the issue tracker to simply ask questions.
+In the end it's a communication channel.

 ## Voting for topics